roelven/rv_map/README.md

 # RV_MAP

-A Wordpress plugin to add location info to posts and aggregate them on a Google Map
+A Wordpress plugin to add location info to posts and aggregate them on a Google Map.
+It's now tailored to Berlin, but you should be able to add your own areas and cities pretty easy.
+This plugin has been developed for [slowtravelberlin.com](http://slowtravelberlin.com), check it out at [http://slowtravelberlin.com/map/](http://slowtravelberlin.com/map/).

 ## What does it do